Russell Reynolds Associates

-Russell Reynolds Associates (RRA) is a management consulting firm.
+Russell Reynolds Associates (RRA) is an American management consulting firm.
 Established in 1969, the firm assists international and domestic companies develop leaders, assess business processes, and recruit new executives.
 It provides leadership advisory and executive recruiting services.

+History

+The firm was established in 1969 by Russell S. Reynolds, Jr. in New York City.
+By 1977, it had become one of the so-called "Big Six" executive search firms in the United States.
+By 2025, RRA has expanded to 47 offices across 25 countries.